spsforks/SCons-scons-wiki/SConsReleaseProcedure.md

 - [ ] Update Sourceforge:
 - [ ] set default downloads for each win/linux/mac etc. appropriately, using the "info" link on the right of each download.
+  - NOTE: it will take a minute or two for these changes to affect the README and default downloads you've just set.
 - [ ] Announce to scons-users and scons-dev python list